Rashengka/LattePlugin/docs/setup/BUILD_AND_TEST.md

 Test results are available in the `build/reports/tests/test/index.html` file.
 Open this file in a browser to view detailed test results.

+For the full, disciplined workflow to run, analyze, and fix tests iteratively (treating "0 tests" as failure and timeouts as errors), follow the Iterační testovací cyklus (ITC): see ../testing/ITERACNI_TESTOVACI_CYKLUS.md.

 ## Creating a Distribution Package

 To create a distribution package that can be installed in IntelliJ IDEA: